-The Fund has access to an Investment Committee comprised of highly experienced industry professionals and a Portfolio Consultant.
-The Investment Committee and Portfolio Consultant understand the role that technology and innovation play in global and domestic markets and have deep insight and experience in this type of investing.
+The Fund has access to an Investment Committee comprised of highly experienced industry professionals and a Portfolio Manager.
+The Investment Committee and Portfolio Manager understand the role that technology and innovation play in global and domestic markets and have deep insight and experience in this type of investing.

 Since 1990, he has worked in a variety of roles within JB Were & Son and then the merged entity Goldman Sachs JBWere Pty Ltd. Prior to establishing Evans and Partners, David ran Goldman Sachs JBWere’s (GSJBW) Private Wealth business and the Institutional Equities business.
 His most recent role at GSJBW was as Managing Director and Chief of Staff.